altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 'AT::There is not enough time...'
 ~Everything Al-tok touched burned without that serum~ 'AT::So just...'
-~Al-tok was in the host of a young girl drawing at a desk~ *It furiously started drawing*
-~When the host died, Al-tok took another, taking the picture to the living room and continuing the drawing.
+*Al-tok, in the host of a young girl, drew at a desk* *It threw away the child's unfinished drawing and furiously started it's own* ~When the host died, Al-tok took another - the host's mother from downstairs - Continuing the namshub~ ~Al-tok's host's heart felt weak~
-Then the neighbor...
+*It took the picture to the living room... it would be a shorter distance for others* *Al-tok unlocked the front door, then layed on the couch* *A neighbor passing by walking their dog dropped their leash and walked inside the open house* ~Then the next neighbor...
 Neighbors...~
+*A lost dog barked at the open door*
-~The Neighbors, the curious ones, drew closer; they wondered why people were dashing into this particular house.
+~The neighbors - the curious ones -  drew closer; they wondered why people were dashing into this particular house.
 Less distance for the hosts, Al-tok didn't mind, more time for drawing~ *Al-tok moved the drawing to the kitchen table*
 ~So the next host would have more time to draw.
-It wouldn't have to climb over the bodies piling the room.
+It wouldn't have to climb over the bodies piling the living room.
 But that wasn't the biggest difficulty...
-Really it was finding the right colors: no one seemed to have colored pencils~ 'AT::There...'
+Really it was finding the right colors: no one had colored pencils.
+So Al-tok improvised~
+'AT::There...'
 *Al-tok, over a pile of bodies in a suburban kitchen, took a picture of that image on a phone* ~Al-tok searched through the hearts, filtering~